UPPMAX/HPC-python/docs/uppmax.rst

    - Did you try and find Python packages at the system?
    - Can you load Python and start it, as well as run a short program?

-UPPMAX hardware
+UPPMAX clusters
 ---------------

-- Rackham
+- Rackham: general purpose
-- Snowy
+- Snowy: available for UPPMAX projects (not SNIC), have GPU:s
-- Bianca
+- Bianca: sensitive data, have GPU:s

 UPPMAX packages